Craft Room Tour: My Studio Office

 I made the frames to hold tools, gift wrap, and ribbon.

 The ribbon holder is a new addition.
-How to make a Ribbon Holder Using Roof Flashing
+Learn how to make a Ribbon Holder using roof flashing.

 Almost everything I make and post about passes by this table at some point in its creation.